allenlin90/programmingLearning/git/README.md

-# Day 27 - Control versions through branches in the same remote repository.
+# Day 27 - Control versions through branches in the same remote repository
+1. When a developing team shares a single remote repository, it is easy to get conflict with the files if everyone can access the files and work on different tasks or for different purposes.
+For example, developing new functions, maintaining features, or fixing bugs on the same or related functions or modules.
+In this case, it is suggested to use `branch` feature of Git to avoid the conflicts.

+### Create a remote repository and working directory multiple users
+1.